piche-eu/piche_qtime_releases/README.md

 It will print your public key to embed into applications.
 Copy that key (it’s a base64-encoded string) and insert it into Info.plist.

 ## Windows
-To ensure smooth development, request the generated keys from @oleksiikunakov-flutter and put them both at `windows\runner\resources` folder (private and public)
+To ensure smooth development, request the generated keys from @oleksiikunakov-flutter and put them both at the root folder of project (private and public)

 # Step 3 - Version check
 Before proceeding with build generation, ensure: